 Standard treatment guidelines (STGs) outline the recommended treatment options for a specific disease or medical condition (e.g., HIV and AIDS) or a range of medical conditions.
 Along with essential medicines lists (EMLs) and formularies, STGs help promote rational medicine use.
 Developed in close collaboration with end users through a consultative and consensus-building process, STGs can help standardize and optimize patient care.
 They also help simplify medicine supply, treatment decisions, trainings, and reimbursements.

-SIAPS and its predecessor projects have provided technical assistance to 19 countries throughout Africa, Asia, Europe, and Central and South America to support the development, revision, dissemination, implementation, training, and monitoring of STGs.
-In South Africa, for example, SIAPS worked with national stakeholders in the development of an electronic application which allows physicians and other health care providers to access to the STGs, along with the essential medicines list, from a smartphone.
+SIAPS and its predecessor projects provided technical assistance to 19 countries throughout Africa, Asia, Europe, and Central and South America to support the development, revision, dissemination, implementation, training, and monitoring of STGs.
+In South Africa, for example, SIAPS worked with national stakeholders in the development of an electronic application that allows physicians and other health care providers to access the STGs, along with the EML, from a smartphone.

-SIAPS has also published a guidance document to support development, revision, and implementation of STGs particularly in low- and middle-income country settings.
+SIAPS also published a guidance document to support the development, revision, and implementation of STGs, particularly in low- and middle-income country settings.